State Aufbau Principle

 Aufbau Principle Expectations

 Completely filled and Half-filled f and d subshells add up stability to atoms therefore, the f and d block elements do not follow the principle always.
 For instance, the anticipated Aufbau configuration for Chromium is 4s23d4, but the perceived configuration is 4s13d5.
-This results in the reduction of electron-electron repulsion inside the atom because every electron in its atom occupies own seat in the subshell.
+This results in the reduction of electron-electron repulsion inside the atom because every electron in its atom occupies its own seat in the subshell.
+What Is Indirect Characterization?
+Examples

 Aufbau and the Elements of Period 1: